Falmouth-Games-Academy/comp270-worksheet-D/README.md

 # TASK 1

 ## OBVIOUS INEFFICIENCIES
-1. Using division where it can be substituted with multiplication - uses more processing power
-2. Creating unnecessary reference variables - wastes memory
-3. Constantly applying a matrix transformation to render the player, even if no change occured - wastes processing power
-4. Updating objects even if they are off screen - big waste of processing power
+1. Updating objects even if they are off screen - big waste of processing power
-5. Constantly spawning new objects and not properly destroying them - clogs up memory, very wasteful
+2. Constantly spawning new objects and not properly destroying them - clogs up memory, very wasteful
-6. Checking every bullet for collision against every asteroid every frame - very big waste of processing power
+3. Checking every bullet for collision against every asteroid every frame - very big waste of processing power
-7. The asteroids seem to have no limit on how many times they can split - can clog up memory
+4. The asteroids seem to have no limit on how many times they can split - can clog up memory

 I think most of the work will have to be done in the update() function where objects are managed.